pmpcosta/BiMiCo/README.md

 - directory to write various outputs(ASV table, figures & graphs) to:

 `out_main <- "./Demo_data/results/"`

-# Run single-command preprocessing for 454 reads.
-- *Tip #1: trimming the length of 454 sequencing reads is highly recommended due to the drop-off in quality; please set trim_read_length accordingly, see "Long" tutorial for more details on QC/trimming* \
-- *Tip #2: Multithreading is enabled with the "mtthread=T" argument- not recommended when running from Rstudio.*

-`toy_set <- bimico_454(rawfqs, txset, phedat, filtered_fqs, trim_read_length = 500, mtthread = F)`

 # Generate a summary report based on the desired variable column of phenodata (case/control, sample source, sequencing batch...)